 While we might intend to go look for a DIY answer to a problem, most of us are agreeable to watching how a particular company’s solution works.
 In fact, 84% of consumers surveyed were convinced to buy a product or service after watching a brand’s video (Source: Builderfly.com).

 The trick to compelling video is to tell a story and reel the mind in… they watch without being aware of the promotional aspect, to begin with.
+A movie creator can help you create a video that can make your video feel like a story.
 Authors can use videos of various types to promote their book content.

-Yes, I have finally got to buying a Vlogging kit and am going to record & edit helpful videos weekly.
+Yes, I have finally got to buying a Vlogging kit so I can record & edit helpful videos weekly.

 Video in line with Business Books